naragurgel/workout_prescription/README.md

 ### Custom Styles

-- I made some changes to the fonts, font sizes and colors of the fonts and background.
+- I made some changes to the fonts, font sizes and colours of the fonts and background.
 It's all in the folder **[CSS](prescriptions/static/css/wp_styles.css)**

 ### Custom Javascript